-(A) The Ohio department of job and family services (ODJFS) shall begin an investigation if either of the following apply:
+(A) The Ohio department of job and family services (ODJFS) may begin an investigation if either of the following apply:

 (1) ODJFS has knowledge of rule noncompliance or receives a complaint alleging that an agency is in violation of any of the requirements of Chapter 5101:2-5, 5101:2-7, 5101:2-9, 5101:2-33, 5101:2-39, 5101:2-42, 5101:2-44, 5101:2-47, 5101:2-48, 5101:2-52 or 5101:2-53 of the Administrative Code relative to the functions performed by the agency.